Jyothismaria/Pothole_Detection_Classification/README.md

 - To train new YOLO models, use the `detection` Jupyter notebook
 - This was used to test various YOLOv configurations
 - This file needs to be run in Google Colab

+##  Run Dataset Transformation
+   - Open and run the `dataset_transformation` notebook
+   - This loads and preprocesses data for the classification model training

 ### Large Dataset Training